XavierGeerinck/Algorithms/heuristics_trajectory_methods_basic_local_search.md

     2. If the new solution is better than the old one, replace our old one

 ## Example
-The travelling salesman problem: A salesman has to go to N doors to sell his goods.
+The traveling salesman problem: A salesman has to go to N doors to sell his goods.
 What is the shortest path that he can take?

 [** Metaheuristics in Combinatorial Optimization: Overview and Conceptual Comparison*]()